Mark Grieve: Performance art

 “THE PIG" was a dinner/happening in the middle of the Black Rock Desert hosted by Grieve and Spector that took place in July 2008.
 THE PIG was a collaborative artwork – a fourteen-foot sculpture of a fluorescent pink pig standing upon an elaborate art-deco base bestowed with fireworks – accompanied by a seven-course five-star meal for seventy-five people.
-Submitted before the stock market collapse and 2008 election, this "Salon des Réfusés" brought out each person's relationship to swine – from political (pork-pie politics) to celebratory.
+Submitted before the 2008 financial crisis and 2008 United States elections, this "Salon des Réfusés" brought out each person's relationship to swine – from political (pork-pie politics) to celebratory.
 The blank Black Rock desert canvas provided a dynamic backdrop for a one-time art-happening barbecue-of-the-ridiculous, crescendoing with the burning of the pig sculpture.
 Residents of Gerlach, Nevada and guests were invited free of charge to the formal dinner.
 On a sixty-foot-long white linen traditionally-set table, nationally ranked BBQ chefs provided barbecue.
 During dessert, the sculpture of the large pink pig, base included, was burned, punctuated by a fireworks display, initiating a three-part performance piece that called attention to culinary, sculptural and performance art.

 Act II was called "An Exercise in Democracy – for Under 500 Bucks," in which Grieve and Spector picketed outside the 2008 Burning Man event.
 In a year the festival's theme was "The American Dream," this performance piece / peaceful protest, brought attention to their grant process.
 Armed with three 1930s-style picket signs reading "Art on Strike," “B.R.C.
 LLC HARD ON Art," and "Brush Your Teeth," outside the gate the artists handed out 2000 flyers stating their case for a transparent grant process and treating artists with dignity.
 In an ironic twist, setting legal precedent, they founded a "Freedom of Speech Zone" directly outside the event.

 In July 2009, Grieve and Spector returned to the blank Nevada desert with a team of seventy artist collaborators for Act III "Il Mazzolin di Fiori," the finale, a thirty-foot-high "bouquet" of sculptural burnable flowers accompanied by another seven-course meal, this time Italian-themed and mostly vegetarian, topped off with lighting the bouquet of burnable flowers aflame.